5 binder problems SOLVED with a List & File binder set

 List & File binder inserts are purposefully over-sized, coming in at 9.5" x 11".
 This means that once you add inches and inches of standard- and non-standard-size paperwork to your binder, the tabs are still visible, and at least reachable.
 They also feature double-sided and non-glossy (editable) printing.
 See how easy this is?

 Problem #5: Designer look?
 Not exactly.

 Ok, lack of design isn't really a problem, but we're adding it anyway.
-Not that neon sticky notes or rainbow-colored sheet protectors don't have their place, but since a PCS binder is a semi-permanent system, it might as well LOOK GOOD.
-When all is said and done, you'll likely spend hours and hours reviewing and updating your PCS binder throughout your military experience (don't think about it), so let our beautiful designs lighten & brighten a dreary task.
+Not that neon sticky notes or rainbow-colored sheet protectors don't have their place, but since a Life Binder is a semi-permanent system, it might as well LOOK GOOD.
+When all is said and done, you'll likely spend hours and hours reviewing and updating your Life Binder throughout your military experience (don't think about it), so let our beautiful designs lighten & brighten a dreary task.
 Your eyes will thank you.